BAMeScience/Mistle/README.md

     id	spectrum	charge	hit_rank	match	peptide	isomers	similarity	bias    [...]

+A large number of scores and statistics are appended as additional columns (marked [...]).
+The most important scores are ...

 Below, all matched experimental spetra are listed and indexed by their scan name and the rank of the matched library spectrum.
 (Rank R is appended with /R to the scan name).
 See example [output](example/index/example_results_control.csv).